I’m easing myself back into writing with an easy one. One of my best friends introduced me to this recipe from the sous-vide god himself,

 Sous-vide is immersing an air tight packaged item of food in water and cooking evenly to your preferred temperature.
 Once it’s complete, you flop it onto a hot skillet to sear and it’s immaculate.
 Most steakhouses with any inkling of a good reputation are doing this now, and if they’re not, they’re idiots.

 Back to work.
 My favorite new recipe is Pork Shoulder Chili Verde.
-When I glanced at the recipe that my friend sent me, I felt like an old woman with very little teeth would make this for her family come harvest season.
+When I glanced at the recipe that my friend sent me, I felt like an old woman with very few teeth would make this for her family come harvest season.
 Not me in my kitchen.

 Lesson 1.
 Don’t let a recipe scare you.
 Ever.
 Most failures still taste good.